FixedEffects/FixedEffectModels.jl/README.md

 	weights = Pop
 	```

-The arguments of `@model` are captured and transformed into expressions.
-To use `@model` in non interactive use, simply use expression interpolations
+Arguments of `@model` are captured and transformed into expressions.
+This makes it very convenient for interactive use.
+If you want to program with `@model`, you need to use expression interpolations
 	```julia
 	categorical = :StatePooled
 	weight = :Pop